 - Not as sharp, and doesn't cut thick hair very well

-This Kamisori kit includes a full range of tools – shears, thinners and razor.
-It is designed specifically for left-handed students, so it’s less expensive than professional Kamisori tools, but more expensive than what a casual stylist might be looking for.
+This Unicorn Plus kit includes a full range of tools – shears, thinners and razor.
+It is designed specifically for left-handed students, so it’s less expensive than, for example, professional Komisori tools, but more expensive than what a casual kit for beginners.
 These are probably more appropriate for someone who is in active training to become a professional stylist.

-The set includes a pair of shears, thinners and a razor, along with ring inserts, a leather cleaning cloth, oil, and a Kamisori storage case.
+The set includes a pair of shears, thinners and a razor, along with a leather storage case.
 The handles are offset and the shears have 3D convex blades with a ball-bearing tension system, making it easy to practice all cutting techniques.
 The thinners cut at a 25% texturizing percentage.
 All the tools are made of 420 Japanese steel and this set also has a right-handed order option.
 Overall, this is a very good quality beginner set at a reasonable price.

 - Full set including accessories